Frédéric Née: Playing career

-Born in Bayeux in Normandy, Née began his career at Caen, the local club that he supported.
+Born in Bayeux, Calvados, Née began his career at Caen, the local club that he supported.
 He made his debut for the newly promoted Ligue 1 club in 1996–97, in which he had a three-month injury and they were instantly relegated.
 He turned down a move to Nantes to play one more season in Ligue 2, then took Bastia's offer over those of Lyon and Metz in the summer of 1998.
 In 2000–01, he scored 16 top-flight goals for the Corsicans.

 Née was signed by Lyon in 2001 to replace Sonny Anderson, who in the end did not leave the Stade Gerland, and the further arrival of Peguy Luyindula limited his playing chances more.
 He was due to start a UEFA Champions League match away to FC Barcelona because of the former's injury, but the game was postponed due to the September 11 attacks, after which the Brazilian recovered and returned to the starting eleven.
 In January 2002, he suffered a knee injury in a reserve team match and was ruled out for six months.

 He announced his retirement at the end of the 2006–07 season because of a recurrent injury.

 Née was selected in the France national team's squad that won the 2001 FIFA Confederations Cup in South Korea and Japan.
 He earned his only senior cap on 1 June in a 1–0 loss to Australia, starting the game and having a goal ruled out for offside.